-The Council on Undergraduate Research (CUR) Health Sciences Division is offering awards to cover the cost of registration (up to $150) for undergraduate students presenting original research at NCUR2023 — the National Conference on Undergraduate Research (NCUR), April 13-15, 2023.
+The Council on Undergraduate Research (CUR) Health Sciences Division is offering awards to cover the cost of registration (up to $150) for undergraduate students presenting original research at NCUR2024 — the National Conference on Undergraduate Research (NCUR), April 8-10, 2024.
 The goal is to celebrate and support students’ participation in NCUR while contributing to their discipline and future growth.

 Award recipients are required to acknowledge CUR for support of their registration in their talk or poster.
 Students from all diverse backgrounds and perspectives are encouraged to apply.

-Please combine all application materials into one PDF file and submit it online by January 20, 2023.
+Please combine all application materials into one PDF file and submit it online.
+The deadline to submit was February 11, 2024.

 - Student must be an undergraduate at either a two- or four-year institution